lua-rocks/luapi/README.md

 - `Muliline` (**any**) comments must **have** a dot or semicolon at the end.

-Of course, I can correct everything automatically in docgen, but don't forget that your source code is also a documentation.
+Of course, I can correct everything automatically in docgen, but don't forget that your source code is also a documentation!

 [KISS]: https://en.wikipedia.org/wiki/KISS_principle
 [ldoc]: https://stevedonovan.github.io/ldoc/manual/doc.md.html